phiamo/MopaBootstrapBundle/Resources/doc/3-form-extension-templates.md

 Every Form Field component representing a Field, not a Form, (e.g. inputs, textarea, radiobuttons beeing not expanded etc) has several new attributes:

-  - help_inline: beeing shown right of the element if there is space
   - help_block:  beeing shown under the element
   - help_label:  beeing shown under the label of the element